AlcoholRehabHelp Logo

 Propranolol Dosage

-Propranolol's dosage will be different for each person and the condition they're treating.
+Propranolol’s dosage will differ for each person and the condition you’re treating.
 The amount you take also depends on the following factors:

 • Your age